Crashplan Backup System

 Crashplan backs up important data stored in your home directory on your computer (e.g., on Macs: /Users/<username>; on Windows: C:\Users\<username> or C:\Documents and Settings\<username>).

 Crashplan does not back up multimedia files (movies, music, video) by default.
 Talk to CUS if these files are important for your work.

 Click here for a full (and detailed!) list of excluded file extensions ...not for the faint of heart!

-Once the initial backup is complete, CrashPlan will constantly monitor the system to backup new and changed files - you won't have to schedule specific times to back up your data.
-CIS staff will monitor the backups and contact you if your computer doesn't check in for more than one week.
+Once the initial backup is complete, Crashplan will constantly monitor the system to backup new and changed files - you won't have to schedule specific times to back up your data.
+IT staff will monitor the backups and contact you if your computer doesn't check in for more than one week.

-If there are certain folders or file types that you want excluded from CrashPlan backups, follow the instructions below.
+If there are certain folders or file types that you want to be excluded from Crashplan backups, follow the instructions below.